andreasdominik/Susi/docs/src/pages/nlu.md

 In contrast to Snips, the names are not included in the list.

-When parsing a command the slot will match if one of the words or phrases in one of the lists is recognised, and the name of the respective synonym is returned as slot value.
+When parsing a command the slot will match if one of the words or phrases in one of the lists is recognised and the name of the respective synonym is returned as slot value.
 This way it is easy to write language-independent skill code, because the returned slot values are indepentent from the actual parsed commands.